joaomfs/starwars/README.md

 ## Running the project

-For running this project you need a database called starwars in a MongoDB server running on port 27017 on localhost.
+For running this project you need a database called 'starwars' in a MongoDB server running on port 27017 on localhost.

-Or, you can use de deployed database at MongoDB Atlas changing the app.config['MONGO_URI'] to 'mongodb+srv://skywalker:maytheforcebewithyou@cluster0-z7w6h.mongodb.net/starwars?retryWrites=true'
+Or, you can use the deployed database at MongoDB Atlas by changing the app.config['MONGO_URI'] to 'mongodb+srv://skywalker:maytheforcebewithyou@cluster0-z7w6h.mongodb.net/starwars?retryWrites=true'

-To run this project, first you need to prepare the environment:
+then prepare the environment and run:
 ```
 * pip install -r requirements.txt
 * python starwars-planets.py